Special offer

 A common interview technique is STAR, which stands for:

-• Situation: A situation or challenge faced
+• Situation: situation or challenge faced

-• Result: The outcome of the actions taken
+• Result: outcome of the actions taken

 3. Vary the question types

 Varying the question types during an interview can help it feel fresh and allow you to see different attributes of the candidate.
-A well-rounded mix of questions can also let you explore different facets of the job position and assess how well an applicant might perform.
+A well-rounded mix of interview questions can also let you explore different facets of the job position and assess how well an applicant might perform.
 For example, consider using a combination of these questions:

 • Logic questions: You can gain insight into how an applicant approaches problem-solving with these questions, like “How many trees are there in Banff National Park?”